Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Table of Contents_

-In the line of Optoma projectors, it is easy to state that out of all of them, the Optoma HD39HDR brings the cinematic experience of a home theater and combines it into a gaming projector.
+In the line of Optoma projectors, it is easy to state that the Optoma HD39HDR brings the cinematic experience of a home theater and combines it into a gaming projector.
 A high refresh rate not found in other devices helps Optoma deliver the best gaming experience that rivals most professional gaming desktops.
 With a high lamp life and a full HD picture, it’s no wonder the Optoma HD39HDR is on our list of the best projector for gaming.

 Similar to the Optoma S334E SVGA projector, 4000-lumens is the light source behind the Optoma HD39HDR.
-This projector can be enjoyed either in day or night time.
+This projector can be enjoyed either day or night time.
 Alongside a 15,000-hour battery life, you won’t need to worry about replacing batteries all the time.
 However, when it comes to adjusting the brightness itself, it’s a trickier feat than it should be.
-Lots of work for minimal results, some might get frustrated by the seeming lack of change in the brightness.
+Lots of work for minimal results.
+Some might get frustrated by the seeming lack of change in brightness.
 Should you need a better experience, the Optoma GT1080HDR can be easily adjusted.

-With an ultra-short throw distance of 120 inches from 9½ feet away, there’s not much to adjust, though that’s not a bad thing.
-After you fine-tune the settings, there’s really not much to adjust, however, Optoma has included a 1.3x lens shift so you can adjust the zoom settings.
-Other than that the HD39HDR emphasizes a fire and forget mentality.
+With an ultra-short throw distance of 120 inches from 9½ feet away, there’s not much to adjust, though that’s not bad.
+After you fine-tune the settings, there’s really not much to adjust.
+However, Optoma has included a 1.3x lens shift so you can adjust the zoom settings.
+Other than that, the HD39HDR emphasizes a fire-and-forget mentality.

-At a quarter of a thousand dollars, you’re not getting any better than this, a projector that’s 120hz, that’s optimal for both games and cinema?
-Of course, there are some compromises that must be made, but still, this is a steal at this price and is well worth the price of admission to an unforgettable gaming projector.
-If your budget is not enough to make this purchase, try the Artograph EZ Tracer Art Projector at $40, which provides a lot of value for the money you spend.
+At a quarter of a thousand dollars, you’re not getting any better than this: a projector that’s 120hz optimal for both games and cinema.
+Of course, some compromises must be made, but this is still a steal at this price and is well worth the admission to an unforgettable gaming projector.
+If your budget is insufficient to make this purchase, try the Artograph EZ Tracer Art Projector at $40, which provides a lot of value for your spending.

 When it comes to both the best in a home cinema and gaming experience, the Optoma HD39HDR is the best of both, offering features and options that cater to both ends.
-A high 120hz refresh rate helps players get every advantage they can get, while a 50,000:1 contrast ratio will have movie watchers see every dark and white detail.
+A high 120hz refresh rate helps players get every advantage they can, while a 50,000:1 contrast ratio will allow movie watchers to see every dark and white detail.
 The cherry on top being it only weighs seven pounds.
-While you do have to make some adjustments out of the box, once they are dialed in, you’ll never want to watch anything anywhere else.
+While you have to make some adjustments out of the box, once they are dialed in, you’ll never want to watch anything else.